nasearle/publishing-build-tools/sp/codelabs/lab-integrating-web-push/index.md

 Here we add a click event listener to the <strong>Enable Push Messaging</strong> button in the page.
 The button calls <code>unsubscribeUser()</code> if the user is already subscribed, and <code>subscribeUser()</code> if they are not yet subscribed.

-We then get the latest subscription object from the <code>pushManager</code>.
+We then get the latest subscription object from the <code>pushManager`.
 In a production app, this is where we would update the subscription object for this user on the server.
-For the purposes of this lab, <code>updateSubscriptionOnServer()</code> simply posts the subscription object to the page so we can use it later. <code>updateBtn()</code> updates the text content of the <strong>Enable Push Messaging</strong> button to reflect the current subscription status.
+For the purposes of this lab, `updateSubscriptionOnServer()</code> simply posts the subscription object to the page so we can use it later. <code>updateBtn()</code> updates the text content of the <strong>Enable Push Messaging</strong> button to reflect the current subscription status.
 You'll need to use these functions later, so make sure you understand them before continuing.

 ### 3.4 Subscribe to the push service